aistairc/streamplane-web-interface/README.md

 ## License

-This project is licensed under the [Apache License 2.0](https://github.com/aistairc/streamplane-web-interface/blob/master/LICENSE).
 This project use [GoJS](https://go.js.org/) as the visual graph library.
 Refer to [GoJS Evaluation License Agreement](https://gojs.net/latest/evaluationLicense.html) for details.
+Except for the GoJS library, other components in this project are licensed under the [Apache License 2.0](https://github.com/aistairc/streamplane-web-interface/blob/master/LICENSE).

 ## Acknowledgement